transdigiware/blockchain/howto/ibp-console-build-network.md

 *Figure 12.
 Create a CA and register users*

 For the purpose of this tutorial, we are only creating one node identity.
-This identity will be used by all five nodes we will deploy to create the ordering service.
+This identity will be used by the one node we will deploy to create the ordering service.
 While you would not want to do this in a multi-organizational ordering service, it is acceptable given that all of the ordering nodes are owned by the same organization.

 ### Creating the ordering service organization MSP definition
 {: #ibp-console-build-network-create-orderer-org-msp}